appreciation is an ongoing process and in-order to appreciate jazz, there is a

 beautiful music.
 However, the best and most effective way to appreciate jazz is

-Gambia there are no known jazz musicians, and the few who can play jazz, are
+there are not enough known jazz musicians, and the few who can play jazz, are

 not as inclined, because jazz is not commercial enough to pay the bills.
 Back